Twink (musician): The Rings and punk

 Twink formed the Fallen Angels in August 1976 with Steve Marriott and former Allstars band members Greg Ridley and Mickey Finn.
 On the way to the band's first gig, a car accident left Twink hospitalised, after which this line-up disintegrated.
 The Fallen Angels wound up backing Phil May on a solo album.
 Twink then worked as a vocalist with the Rings in early 1977, releasing one of the first punk rock singles, "I Wanna Be Free", produced by former Sparks member Martin Gordon.
 Other members of the band included Alan Lee Shaw and Rod Latter of the Adverts.
 After Twink left, the other members of the Rings formed the Maniacs.

 Twink coined the term "acid punk" to describe his music and went on to release an EP called Do It '77 in February 1978.
 It included the songs "Psychedelic Punkeroo" (about Syd Barrett and songwriting credited to 'A. Syd') and "Enter The Diamonds", both of which featured a band comprising Twink (drums/lead vocals), Kid Rogers (of Kid Rogers and the Henchmen; guitars/vocals), Fingers Falkner (keyboards), and Chris Chesney (lead guitar).
-According to Twink, "It was the Psychedelic Punkaroo project, but Chiswick Records didn't like the track and I jammed "Do It" with the Lightning Raiders, which they preferred."
+According to Twink, "It was the Psychedelic Punkaroo project, but Chiswick Records didn't like the track and I jammed 'Do It' with the Lightning Raiders, which they preferred".
 According to Duncan 'Danger Sun' Sanderson (bass, Lightning Raiders & ex-Pink Fairies), "Twink came round my house and dragged me down the studio while I was still asleep one morning, and Little John Hodge (lead guitar, Lightning Raiders) just came along to deliver a guitar.
-Twink had us jam through "Do It", so we did it.
+Twink had us jam through 'Do It', so we did it.
 Kid and John hadn't even heard the flaming song before.
 In the end, he jumps up and shouts 'That's it, thanks, lads!'
 We didn't even know it was being taped!"
-Twink responded that "A second take of "Do It" was a contradiction".
+Twink responded that "A second take of 'Do It' was a contradiction".
 The EP was credited to Twink and the Fairies.

-Twink next moved to Belgium, where he played drums on the recording of British punk Elton Motello's Victims of Time album (1978, Pinball).
+Twink next moved to Belgium, where he played drums on the recording of British punk rocker Elton Motello's Victims of Time album (1978, Pinball).